zcoo/fluss/website/community/welcome.md

 The development discussions and user questions happen primarily on [GitHub Discussions](https://github.com/alibaba/fluss/discussions).

 ## Slack
-We use Slack for real-time communication and collaboration.
-To join our workspace, follow this [invite link](https://join.slack.com/t/fluss-hq/shared_invite/zt-33wlna581-QAooAiCmnYboJS8D_JUcYw).
+We use the [Fluss workspace](https://fluss-hq.slack.com/) on Slack for real-time communication and collaboration.
+You can join the community using [this invite link](https://join.slack.com/t/fluss-hq/shared_invite/zt-33wlna581-QAooAiCmnYboJS8D_JUcYw).

 Please note that this link may occasionally break when Slack does an upgrade.
 If you encounter problems using it, please let us know by creating an issue on GitHub.